lamdangelo/OPENSC2/README.md

 ## Refactoring and modernization

 Starting from the `develop` branch, OPENSC² underwent a substantial refactoring, modernization and performance-optimization effort, carried out by the **SRS group**[^3] at the Max Planck Institute for Plasma Physics in Greifswald (Germany) with the support of [Claude](https://claude.com/product/claude-code) (Anthropic).
-The full rationale and technical details are documented in [refactoring/OPENSC²_refactoring_summary.tex](refactoring/OPENSC²_refactoring_summary.tex); in short, the work covered three threads:
+The full rationale and technical details are documented in [docs/OPENSC2_refactoring_summary.tex](docs/OPENSC2_refactoring_summary.tex); in short, the work covered three threads:

 * **Modularization** — the formerly monolithic source tree was split into physics-oriented packages with single-responsibility modules (`components`, `conductor`, `electromagnetics`, `hydraulics`, `thermal`, `physical_fields`, `interfaces`, `utility_functions`, ...), replacing multi-thousand-line files that mixed unrelated concerns.
-* **Modernization** — string-keyed dictionaries and Fortran-heritage identifiers were progressively replaced with typed data classes, enumerations and descriptive naming; a new **YAML input format** (schema documented in [refactoring/yaml_input_key_reference.pdf](refactoring/yaml_input_key_reference.pdf)) was introduced as a fully interchangeable, human-readable alternative to the Excel input files, with automatic conversion tooling and bit-identical backward compatibility.
+* **Modernization** — string-keyed dictionaries and Fortran-heritage identifiers were progressively replaced with typed data classes, enumerations and descriptive naming; a new **YAML input format** (schema documented in [docs/yaml_input_key_reference.tex](docs/yaml_input_key_reference.tex)) was introduced as a fully interchangeable, human-readable alternative to the Excel input files, with automatic conversion tooling and bit-identical backward compatibility.
 * **Computational efficiency** — sparse-matrix assembly, vectorized finite-element construction, LAPACK-based linear algebra, tabulated fluid properties, and a new adaptive time-integration layer (Galerkin and second-order backward-differentiation time steppers with error-controlled adaptive time stepping) were introduced.
 On the W7-X quench benchmark (17,000 linear elements) these changes reduced the wall time for a full 25 s transient from several hours to about 19 minutes, while every optimization step was numerically verified against a frozen solver state.

 This repository is currently a **fork** of the original MAHTEP OPENSC² project, hosting the above refactoring work.
 It may be merged back into the original project's branch at some point in the future.

-[^3]: [Stellarator Reactor Studies group](https://www.ipp.mpg.de/stellarator-reactor-studies) at the Max Planck Institute for Plasma Physics in Greifswald (Germany).
+[^3]: [**Stellarator Reactor Studies (SRS)**](https://www.ipp.mpg.de/stellarator-reactor-studies) at the Max Planck Institute for Plasma Physics in Greifswald (Germany).

 ## Get started